OlegKunitsyn/gnucobol-debug/README.md

 ![Screenshot](screenshot.png)

 ### Requirements
+A COBOL-syntax extension i.e. `ibm.zopeneditor`, `broadcommfd.cobol-language-support`, `rechinformatica.rech-editor-cobol` or `bitlang.cobol` installed.
+Otherwise, the breakpoints will be unavailable.

+Now you may choose between *local* and *container* execution environment.
+Or try both of them :)

+#### Local
 * GnuCOBOL `cobc` 2.2+ installed.
 * GNU Debugger `gdb` 6.0+ installed.

-* A COBOL-syntax extension i.e. `ibm.zopeneditor`, `broadcommfd.cobol-language-support`, `rechinformatica.rech-editor-cobol` or `bitlang.cobol` installed.
-Otherwise, the breakpoints will be unavailable.
+#### Container
+* [GnuCOBOL Docker](https://hub.docker.com/repository/docker/olegkunitsyn/gnucobol) container up and running.
+The image includes GnuCOBOL,  GNU Debugger and all required dependencies needed to debug or execute your code.
+See an example below.

 ### Usage
 When your `launch.json` config is set up, you can debug or execute your COBOL program.
 If you debug a Compilation Group (main- and sub- programs), you need to list sub-programs inside `group` property.
 Here's an example: